mijuual/solar-challenge-week1/README.md

 Matplotlib & Seaborn: For data visualization and EDA.

-Jupyter Notebooks: For interactive analysis and documentation.
+Jupyter Notebooks: For interactive exploration and documentation.

 # Conclusion

-This project provides an essential foundation for MoonLight Energy Solutions to make informed decisions on solar investments by leveraging data analytics.
-The process followed so far has been effective in cleaning and analyzing the Benin dataset, and we are confident that the analysis for the other countries will provide equally valuable insights.
+This project lays a strong analytical foundation for MoonLight Energy Solutions to drive data-informed solar energy investments.
+With comprehensive EDA completed for Benin, Sierra Leone, and Togo, and a comparative analysis providing cross-country insights, the company is well-positioned to make impactful, sustainability-focused decisions on where to deploy solar infrastructure.